aeriaframework/docs/aeria/insert.md

 ## Introduction

-In Aeria there's no terminological distinction between creating and updating a document.
-The `insert()` function will either create a new document or update an existing one based on the presence or absence of a `_id` property in the payload.
+In Aeria both creation and update operations are made through insert.
+The only thing that tells an update apart of a document creation is the presence of an `_id` prop within `what`.
+This function will either return a `Right` with the latest version of the created or updated document, with it's unique ID, or a `Left` with access control or validation errors.

 ## Type